-To ensure that my experience was consistent across the board, I used a modified version of my actual tax situation for all three of these tax prep programs.
+For the most recent run, in 2016, I used a modified version of my actual tax situation for all three programs to ensure an apples-to-apples comparison.
 The highlights:

-TurboTax, H&R Block, and TaxACT all have a maximum refund/minimum tax liability guarantee or your fees are waived.
-Luckily for them, my federal and state tax liabilities were identical at all three.
-However, there were significant differences in the cost of the services I used at each, as well as differences in the amount of time it took to prepare my taxes with each.
+TurboTax, H&R Block, and TaxAct all have a maximum refund/minimum tax liability guarantee, or your fees are waived.
+Luckily for them, my federal and state tax liabilities were identical with all three.
+However, there were significant differences in the cost of the services, as well as variations in the amount of time it took to prepare my taxes with each.

 - Time Spent Preparing: 93 minutes

-- Cost to Pay for Service With Your Refund: $34.99 to pay with your federal refund, $13 to pay for each state with your refund
+- Cost to Pay for Service With Your Refund: $34.99 to pay with your federal refund, $13 to pay with your state return.

-Before I even began my return, I noticed a couple positive things about H&R Block’s online tax filing program.
-First, I didn’t have to create an account to begin my return – and I later discovered that I could complete my entire return without creating an account, though I couldn’t actually file it or save it for completion at a later date.
+Before I even began my return, I found something to like about H&R Block’s online tax filing program: I didn’t have to create an account to begin my return.
+I later discovered that I could complete my entire return without creating an account, though I couldn’t actually file it or save it for completion at a later date.

-Also, I was immediately struck by H&R Block, I was happy to learn about the company’s refund bonus, which boosts your federal refund’s size by up to 10% (5% for Free and Basic plans, and 10% for Deluxe and Premium plans) when you accept it as one or more gift cards to well-known retailers such as Target, Kohl’s, and Best Buy.
+The first time I used H&R Block, I was happy to learn about the company’s refund bonus, which boosted your federal refund’s size by up to 10% (5% for Free and Basic plans, and 10% for Deluxe and Premium plans) when you accepted it as one or more gift cards to well-known retailers such as Target, Kohl’s, and Best Buy.
 This year, I was saddened to find that the refund bonus has been discontinued.
 You can still get your federal refund on a reloadable prepaid debit card – just without any extra cash.

 Once I began my return, my experience was mostly positive.
-I have found some questions and information to be confusing, relative to the clear, simplified explanations offered by TurboTax.
-For instance, when I indicated that I had gotten married during the tax year, I was shown a filing options chart with these explanations:
+I have found some questions and information to be confusing, at least relative to the clear, simplified explanations offered by TurboTax.
+For instance, in 2015, when I indicated that I had gotten married during the tax year, I was shown a filing options chart with these explanations:

 Instead of auto-selecting your filing status based on your answers to a series of questions (like TurboTax), H&R Block requires you to interpret this information and make your own decision.
-While many filers probably wouldn’t have a problem doing so, that extra step could make some novices uncomfortable.
+While some filers won’t have a problem doing so, that extra step could make many novices uncomfortable.

-Along those lines, the income section is particularly challenging, and definitely could be overwhelming for a novice filer.
+Along those lines, the income section is particularly challenging and could be overwhelming.
 It simply listed every IRS income form and asked me to select the ones that applied to my situation, and “if you’re not sure if one applies to you, check the box anyway and we’ll work on it together.”
 Yes-or-no questions about each type of income would be smarter and less time-consuming, potentially preventing inexperienced users from selecting inapplicable forms.

-On the bright side, the last page of each section included a succinct, clear summary of the information I’d entered in it.
+On the bright side, the last page of each section included a succinct, clear summary of the information I’d entered.
 If anything looked amiss, I could go back to the appropriate page and edit the erroneous information with one click.
 Since I started as a guest, each section also ended with a request to create an account, which I was able to decline each time.

 Though I never hit a major snag during the preparation process, I was impressed by the “Help” button on the left sidebar.
 When clicked, it produces a popup window that lists popular help topics in question form and featured a search bar for less common items.
 This makes it easy to get clarification without having to exit the return or open a new window.

 After checking my federal return for accuracy, I immediately began on my state return.
 More accurately, the program immediately whisked me into the state section, automatically importing all relevant information from the federal return.
-The preparation process unfolded in similar fashion to the federal return, except with state-specific questions.
+The state preparation process unfolded in similar fashion to the federal return, except with state-specific questions.

-Going back to fill out my second state return was easy – I had specified that I moved during the tax year, so the software automatically brought me back to the beginning of the state return process after completing the first.
-Just prior to filing, H&R Block checked my return for accuracy again.
+Every year, before filing, H&R Block has checked my entire return for accuracy again.
 I was able to view my federal and state returns, print my estimated tax vouchers for the coming year, and specify how I wanted to pay the tax I owed.
 (Had I been eligible for a refund, this is where I would have been asked how I wanted to receive it.)
 All in all, the process ended smoothly, and in less time than the other two options here.

 - Low-Priced Plans Aren’t Great for Complex Situations.
-H&R Block’s free and basic versions are suitable for very simple tax situations, such as filers who earn most or all of their income through traditional employment.
-However, they cannot support self-employed people and folks with capital gains income, among others.
-I don’t have the most complicated tax situation in the world, and I still had to upgrade to the most expensive H&R Block plan to take care of everything I needed to.
-The obvious contrast here is TaxACT, which allowed me to complete my entire return with the free version.
+H&R Block’s free plan has gotten considerably more generous over the years, but it’s still not suitable for complex tax situations involving investment or small business income.
+I don’t have the most complicated tax situation in the world, and I still had to upgrade to the most expensive H&R Block plan.
+The obvious contrast here is TaxAct, which allowed me to complete my entire return with the free version.

 4.2 out of 5 stars: I like H&R Block’s relative ease of use, moderate pricing, and robust customer support.
-My experience was generally straightforward, with none of the bugs that plagued my TurboTax return, and none of the overwhelming detail inherent in TaxACT’s interview process.
+My experience was straightforward, with none of the bugs that plagued my TurboTax return and without the overwhelming detail inherent in TaxAct’s interview process.

-However, it would be nice if H&R Block could streamline its internal navigation to allow users to jump back and forth within their return, and perhaps take a page from TurboTax and implement a more intuitive interview process.
-More importing compatibility would help too.
+However, H&R Block could streamline its internal navigation to allow users to jump back and forth within their return, and perhaps take a page from TurboTax and implement a more intuitive interview process.
 In general, H&R Block is suitable for people who have some tax filing experience and comfort with the basic contours of the process, including choosing the appropriate filing status and selecting the right forms.

-See our H&R Block Review for more information.
+See our full H&R Block Review for a complete analysis.

 - Time Spent Preparing: 95 minutes